 2. Find a Hidden $5 or More in Your Inbox

 It turns out deleting your emails could be costing you money.
 Intrigued?

 One of our secret weapons is called Capital One Shopping Price Protection — a tool that helps you get you money back for your online purchases if there’s been a price drop.
 It’s free to sign up, and once you do, it will scan your email for any receipts.
 If it discovers you’ve purchased something from one of its monitored retailers, it will track the item’s price and help you get a refund when there’s a price drop.

 To save time, mom and blog manager Aimee B. does the majority of her shopping online — about 90% of it, she estimates.
 She stocks up on groceries, clothes and household necessities without leaving home.

-In the past two years, Paribus has found Aimee $1,315.41 in savings while shopping online.
+In the past two years, Capital One Shopping Price Protection has found Aimee $1,315.41 in savings while shopping online.

 “It really is as simple as giving your email address,” she says.
 “It’s kind of a no-brainer.”

-We know you have some old e-receipts collecting dust in your email, so see if this tool can score you an extra $5 to $10 this week.
+We know you have some old e-receipts collecting dust in your email, so see if this tool can help you find reimbursements this week.